hyperreal64/hyperreal64/README.md

 * I have schizoaffective disorder and OCD.
 I was diagnosed in September of 2007 and have been taking medication since 2006.
 Secondary symptoms that stem from these include social phobia, selective mutism, speech articulation issues, and agoraphobia.
 * I'm an atheist/naturalist and secular humanist.
 * Politically, I'm a pragmatic libertarian socialist.
 I support rationality, democracy, pluralism, and the ideals of the [Pirate Party](https://en.wikipedia.org/wiki/Pirate_Party).
-* In this head, we believe: science is real, Black Lives Matter, Trans Lives Matter, LGBTQ+ Lives Matter, Womens' rights are human rights, and kindness is everything.
+* In this head, we believe: science is real, Black Lives Matter, LGBTQ+ lives matter, womens' rights are human rights, and kindness is everything.

 ## Computing Repertoire
 | Category | Software |